Ilya-audio/roof_control/README.md

 * **Fullrange** – A custom mode I built by combining modes 1 and 6 (activated by clicking on the central control deck).
 It mimics the feel of home theaters or club systems.

 ### 2. Headphone Correction Block
-The plugin utilizes profiles from the AutoEQ project (though you are free to use your own measurements).
+The plugin uses profiles from the AutoEQ project (though you are free to use your own measurements).

 ### 3. True-Stereo Block
 Based on the well-known BS2B project, but with one significant modification.
 The original author of BS2B intentionally omitted a delay for the crossfeed signal.
-I have added an **ITD (Interaural Time Difference)** parameter, which significantly improves the naturalness and perceived width of the stereo image.
+I have added an **ITD (Interaural Time Difference)** parameter, which significantly improves stereo naturalness and creates a more speaker-like stereo image.

 > **Note:** This module is active only for the following modes: Main, Cubes, Vinyl, and Fullrange.